 No matter how hard we try and how experienced we are, there are some common SEO mistakes that can be found even in the most well-optimized website.
 However, fret not: these mistakes are easy to discover and fix if you perform a comprehensive SEO audit.

 If you didn't read our guide for a perfect SEO audit, now is the time to read it.
 These two articles are complementary to each other and we recommend using both when optimizing your website.
+We also recommend using Google Analytics to get stats on your target audience and relevant keywords, which are both ranking factors.
+Backlinks are also essential for your link building strategy.
 So, on to the list!

 HTTP Status and Server Errors

 HTTP status and server errors are the most common SEO mistakes that you might encounter in an audit.
 This type of SEO mistake is related to problems in the data transfer between the browser and the server; the dreaded error 404 falls under this category.